jmigueldelgado/fake-geo-images/README.md

 they should not be stored in git as they are large binary data and when stored outside, there always is the danger that they are not updated according to changes in the code repo.

-**fake-geo-images** provides a solution to the problem by providing simple code that allows to create geospatial images (so far geotiffs) in a parameterised way.
+**geomockimages** provides a solution to the problem by providing simple code that allows to create geospatial images (so far geotiffs) in a parameterised way.

 ## Install package